EVENT, BEHIND THE S.C.E.N.E., LA GAÎTÉ LYRIQUE, PARIS, FRANCE

 In January I will stay at the Zentrum für Kunst und Urbanistik trough the ZK/U Residency Programme.
 During the residency I will continue my research regarding a particular object that seems to oscillate between fiction and reality, namely the rumour.

-STIPENDIUM FOR EMERGING ARTISTS, MONDRIAAN FUND, THE NETHERLANDS
+STIPEND FOR EMERGING ARTISTS, MONDRIAAN FUND, THE NETHERLANDS

 RESIDENCY, THE PALACE ART RESIDENCY, PIOTROWICE NYSKIE, POLAND